China gives environmental approval to country's biggest hydro dam

 China aims to raise the share of non-fossil fuels in its energy mix to 15 percent by 2020, up from 9.4 percent in 2011.
 Hydropower is expected to make the biggest contribution.

-The Three Gorges Dam, which serves the world’s biggest hydropower station on the Yangtze river, measures 185 meters.
+The Three Gorges Dam, which serves the world’s biggest hydropower station on the Yangtze river, measures 185 metres.

 On completion, the Sichuan project will have a total installed capacity of 20 gigawatts (GW), with annual power generation to exceed 7 billion kilowatt-hours (kWh).